kristerw/spirv-tools/doc/API_reference.md

 instruction.
 Finally the instructions are represented by the `Instruction` class.

-Most information in the classes (such as lists of functions, basic blocks, instructions) are meant to be read by applications, but applications must not modify the information directly.
+Most class attributes (such as lists of functions, basic blocks, instructions) are meant to be read by applications, but applications must not modify the information directly.
 Instead, the objects have methods for updating the data.
 The reason for this is so the IR implementation may update data structures keeping track of various information in order to make the API more efficient, or for validity checking.

-_**Note**: The current implementation does not use any data structure on the side, which makes some operations very slow.
-For example, finding uses of an instruction iterates through the whole binary.
-This is expected to be fixed soon..._

 The `Instruction` object consists of the result ID, opcode name, type ID, and operands.
 The fields are mostly represented in the same form as in the